agrarpan/coq-synthesis/TUTORIAL.md

 2) Decompile term_name, which takes the name of a term and tries to decompile it.
 It has to be called after the term has been declared.
 We're adding more functionality to this currently.
 3) PredictTactic, which predicts the top 5 tactics to be used at the current proof state.
 It has to be called after starting a proof.

 To generate the proof for a theorem, start the proof with `Proof.`, and in the proof body, call the command `RunProverbot2` followed by `Admitted`.
+You can optionally provide a partial proof before calling the `RunProverbot2` tactic, which can be used to guide the proof search.
 If Proverbot succeeds in proving the theorem, it will open up a new browser window with the search tree it explored.

+To decompile a term, you can call `Decompile term_name` at any point after the term has been declared.

+To predict the best 5 tactics at any point in a proof, you can call `PredictTactic`.